ibrahimdmrsy/Python/Readme.md

-This repository contains a machine learning project focused on predicting customer churn using a dataset that includes various customer attributes and service usage information.
-The project involves data preprocessing, exploratory data analysis, feature engineering, model selection, and evaluation.
-The repository includes a wide of range hands-on exercises, SQL queries and notes while I have been learning and practicing through using PostgreSQL, BigQuery and Looker Studio The practical exercises aimed at improving my ability to write SQL queries for data analysis.
-It includes BigQuery scripts as well.
+The repository includes hands-on Python exercises and notes I created while learning and practicing using Pandas, NumPy, Matplotlib and Seaborn libraries.
+These codes aim to improve my ability to write Python code for data analysis and visualizations.